 Pt.
 Molyneux is the site of Port Botany's visitors lookout where the public can watch ships come and go, catch fish and observe sea creatures such whales and dolphins when they enter Botany Bay.
 A cairn and plaque here commemorates the sister ports relationship between Sydney Ports Corporation and Yokkaichi Port Authority, Mie Japan.
 Location: end of Prince of Wales Drive on Yarra Bay, Port Botany.

-Naval records indicate Molineux had only just returned to England after serving as Master's mate on HMS Dolphin under Captain Samuel Wallis.
+Naval records indicate Molineux had only just returned to England after serving as Master's mate on HMS Dolphin under Captain Samuel Wallis when he signed up for HMS Endeavour.
 The Dolphin had circumnavigated the globe and returned to England in May 1768 after two years at sea.
 A month later on 17th June Molineux was appointed as master of Endeavour along with several other members of the crew of the Dolphin.
 Molyneux had a reputation for rowdiness and drunken behaviour.
 Cook recorded in his log: "I must constantly put him to task to keep him off the bottle.
 Even so, I know he slips drinks in during work".

 Port Botany is Sydney's main deepwater seaport, located on Botany Bay.
 The port is dominated by trade in containerised manufactured products, and to a lesser extent, bulk liquid imports including petroleum and natural gas.
 It is Australia's second-largest container port, and is administered by NSW Ports.
 Prior to 1960 Sydney's international shipping facilities were exclusively located in Port Jackson, with bulk and break bulk docks at Darling Harbour and Walsh Bay. and bulk and ro-ro docks at Glebe Island and White Bay.